sadaszewski/cpython/pep-XXXX-pipeline-syntax.rst

 input to the next, forming a clear and linear "pipeline" of data transformations.
 This style improves readability and simplicity compared to deeply nested function calls.
 Linear series of data transformations are prevalent in image processing, deep learning and data science.
-This proposal outlines syntax, rules and implementation of a pipeline expression in Python.
+This proposal details syntax, semantics and implementation of a pipeline expression in Python.
 We demonstrate that a dedicated syntax for pipelining benefits readability, expressivity and maintainability of the code in the abovementioned scenarios and beyond.